 No Inca Trail permits?
 No problem!
-Unlike its 4-day counterpart, permits for the 2-day Inca Trail rarely sell out.
-This Lares Inca Trail hike gives you the best of two worlds: one day hiking the Inca Trail – a bucket list item for many – and two days hiking in the Lares valley, a largely untouristed trek that gives you the chance to really immerse yourself in Andean culture.
+Unlike its 4-day counterpart, permits for the 2 day Inca Trail rarely sell out.
+This Lares Inca Trail hike gives you the best of two worlds: one day hiking the Inca Trail – a bucket list item for many – and two days hiking in the Lares valley.
+Lares is a largely untouristed trek that gives you the chance to really immerse yourself in Andean culture.

 Starting at the Lares hot springs, this route takes you away from the crowds and through the Lares Valley in the opposite direction, hiking over two passes before reaching the remote Andean village of Chaullacocha.

 From here, you are transferred to Ollantaytambo in order to catch the train to km 104 where you begin a one day Inca Trail hike, retracing the steps of ancient Incas until you walk through the Sun Gate and into Machu Picchu!
 Bypassing the site itself, you then walk down to Aguas Calientes where you will spend the night in a comfortable hotel.